Fiserv/Commerce-Hub/docs/Resources/API-Documents/Authentication-Header.md

 #### Details

-- **Signature Algorithm** : SHA256 HMAC
+- **Signature Algorithm:** SHA256 HMAC
-- **Signature Encoding** : Base64
+- **Signature Encoding:** Base64
-- **Signed With** : Developer App Secret Key; provided to merchant when boarded
+- **Signed With:** Developer App Secret Key; provided to merchant when boarded

 The message data for the signature is the following items concatenated: `Api-Key`, `Client-Request-Id`, `Timestamp`, `Signature`.

 <!-- theme: info -->
->The `Client-Request-Id` is a randomly generated number that is unique for each request.
+>The `Client-Request-Id` is a client generated number that is unique for each request.
 It is used as nonce and validated against all Client-Request-Ids received by Commerce Hub within a predetermined timeframe *(five minutes is the default)* to prevent replay attacks.
 Commerce Hub uses the timestamp of the request to validate against stale requests.
 Any request older than the specified duration is rejected.

 ---